avnig21/Google-Data-Analytics-Capstone-Project/README.md

 # Google-Data-Analytics-Capstone-Project :  Cyclistic Case Study
 Course: [Google Data Analytics Capstone: Complete a Case Study](https://www.coursera.org/learn/google-data-analytics-capstone)
 ## Introduction
 In this case study, I will perform many real-world tasks of a junior data analyst at a fictional company, Cyclistic.
-In order to answer the key business questions, I will follow the steps of the data analysis process: [Ask], [Prepare], [Process], [Analyze], [Share](https://github.com/SomiaNasir/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/blob/main/README.md#analyze-and-share), and [Act].
+In order to answer the key business questions, I will follow the steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.
 ### Quick links:
 Data Source: [divvy_tripdata](https://divvy-tripdata.s3.amazonaws.com/index.html)